Sign up for our monthly newsletter, and we'll keep you posted as we add new free resources!

 Dr. Cárdenas-Hagan: Pleasure to be here.

-Reading Universe is made possible by generous support from Jim & Donna Barksdale; the Hastings/Quillin Fund, an advised fund of the Silicon Valley Community Foundation; the AFT; the Emily Hall Tremaine Foundation; and anonymous donors.
+Reading Universe is made possible by generous support from Jim & Donna Barksdale; the Hastings/Quillin Fund, an advised fund of the Silicon Valley Community Foundation (opens in new window); the AFT (opens in new window); the Emily Hall Tremaine Foundation (opens in new window); and anonymous donors.

 Special thanks to Dr. Elsa Cárdenas-Hagan … and in New York City: P.S.
 109 - The Sedgwick School, Bronx District 9, and the New York City Department of Education.